What therapist Sally Baker wants survivors of sexual abuse to know

 To tell or not to tell

-Michael Jackson fan’s have been pretty aggressive in their response to the allegations made by Wade Robson and James Safechuck calling them unreliable witnesses at best and outright liars at worst.
-The fear of being discredited or not believed makes it even more daunting for survivors of sexual abuse to come forward and its completely understanding why survivors choose not to disclose the abuse they experienced for many decades if at all.
+Michael Jackson fan’s have been pretty aggressive in their response to the allegations made by Wade Robson and James Safechuck, calling them unreliable witnesses at best and outright liars at worst.
+The fear of being discredited or not believed makes it even more daunting for survivors of sexual abuse to come forward.
+It’s completely understanding why survivors choose not to disclose the abuse they experienced for many decades if at all.

 Robson’s mother asked him, “Why didn’t you tell me?” and he answered, “It’s a real complicated question.”
 And why survivors of abuse who have been groomed and seduced don’t tell for often decades or why they are sometimes considered unreliable witnesses or protect and lie for their abuser remains complicated.

 James poignantly said, “We are mentally just little kids.
-We just got older” and he continued by recognising how hard it is to “go back to those difficult moments” and try to make sense of them many years later when they were unfathomable for them as children all those years ago.
+We just got older”.
+He continued by recognising how hard it is to “go back to those difficult moments” and try to make sense of them many years later when they were unfathomable for them as children all those years ago.

-Robson said he couldn’t tell the truth, he said “I’d break”, and Safechuck remembered how lost he felt when Jackson dumped him and he was replaced by a younger boy.
+Robson said he couldn’t tell the truth, he said “I’d break”.
+Safechuck remembered how lost he felt when Jackson dumped him and he was replaced by a younger boy.